ZiyiWang58/v1/README.md

 ## Project Overview

-This project demonstrates how external data (temperature) can be translated into dynamic light feedback and how user interaction (touch) can control lighting modes.
+This project produced a device that can change the colours of a light based on temperature and compare the results of two detections.

 - Built with **Arduino WiFi MKR1010**
 - Uses **WiFi** + **MQTT** to communicate with the *Vespera* light system